Julio Arca: Sunderland

 At the start of the 2001–02 season, Arca suffered a setback when he suffered a knee injury that saw him miss two matches.
 He made his return from injury, starting the whole game, in a 1–0 win over Blackburn Rovers on 8 September 2001.
-Following this, he regained his first team place, playing in the midfield position.
-In a 1–1 draw against Arsenal, Arca scored a header from two minutes into injury time but referee Mike Riley for offside.
-Riley's decision to disallow Arca's goal was criticised by then club captain Michael Gray and Manager Peter Reid.
-But Arca managed to score his first goal of the season, in a 2–1 win over Leeds United on 18 November 2001.
+Following this, he regained his first-team place, playing in the midfield position.
+In a 1–1 draw against Arsenal, Arca scored a header from two minutes into injury time but was denied by referee Mike Riley after the assistant referee flagged for offside.
+Riley's decision to disallow Arca's goal was criticised by then-club captain Michael Gray and Manager Peter Reid.
+Despite that setback, Arca managed to score his first goal of the season in a 2–1 win over Leeds United on 18 November 2001.
 He did not manage to rediscover his form of the previous season and was out of action from February.
-Because of his trouble by a series of niggling injuries, Arca's 2001–02 campaign was disappointing like so many Sunderland's players.
+Because of his trouble with a series of niggling injuries, Arca's 2001–02 campaign was disappointing like so many other of Sunderland's players.

-At the start of the 2002–03 campaign, Arca continued to recover from his injuries he sustained from the previous season.
+At the start of the 2002–03 campaign, Arca continued to recover from the injuries he sustained from the previous season.
 His first appearance of the season came on 28 August 2002, coming on as a late substitute, in a 1–0 win over Leeds United.
 Arca, who had then played 54 games for the club, stated his determination to get back to his best – both in fitness and form, especially playing under the management of Reid's successor, Howard Wilkinson.
 Due to being a fan favourite among Sunderland supporters, they chanted "Julio, Julio when he was not in the squad".
 Despite this, Arca scored his first goal of the season, in the second round of the League Cup, in a 2–0 win over Cambridge United on 1 October 2002.
 He was sidelined for two months, due to an injury he sustained during the club's reserve match against Manchester United Reserve.
-After returning from injury in December, Arca didn't make his return to the first team until on 11 January 2003, coming on as a second–half substitute, in a 0–0 draw against Blackburn Rovers.
+After returning from injury in December, Arca didn't make his return to the first team until 11 January 2003, coming on as a second–half substitute, in a 0–0 draw against Blackburn Rovers.
 Three days later on 14 January 2003, he scored his second goal of the season, in a 2–0 win over Bolton Wanderers in the FA Cup replay.
 Since returning to the first team, Arca had a run in of first team for the rest of the season despite being on the sidelines on three occasions.
-At the end of the 2002–03 season, the club was relegated to the Championship, finishing at the bottom of the Premier League, and he went on to make eighteen appearances and scoring two times in all competitions.
+At the end of the 2002–03 season, the club was relegated to the Championship, finishing at the bottom of the Premier League, and he went on to make eighteen appearances and scoring twice in all competitions.